MasoniteFramework/docs/sessions.md

 ## Using Sessions

-Sessions is loaded into the container with the `Session` key.
-So you may access the `Session` class in any parts of the code that is resolved by the container.
+Sessions are loaded into the container with the `Session` key.
+So you may access the `Session` class in any part of code that is resolved by the container.
 These include controllers, drivers, middleware etc:

 ```python
 def show(self, Session):